A+ (increase font size) | Reset (reset font size) | A- (reduce font size)

 • Reduce nighttime crashes,

-• Improve the detection of objects, pedestrians, and bicyclists on the roadway, and
+• Improve the detection of objects, and people walking and biking on the roadway, and

 • Reduce the glare for oncoming traffic.